Quiet Your Inner Critic

 1. How does your inner critic show up?
 Forewarned is forearmed.

-Inner critics tend to show up in one of two ways: either as a mean, patronising fault finder who suppresses and distorts the truth, or as a frightened, panicky child who raises the alarm at every turn.
+Inner critics tend to show up in two ways: as a mean, patronising fault finder who suppresses and distorts the truth, and as a frightened, panicky child who raises the alarm at every turn.

 2. Is it telling you the truth?